apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

         private String propertyName;
     }

 In this case, a property named "propertyName" will be looked up from the Resource (after first adapting it to a `ValueMap`) and it is injected.
+Fields can use any visibility modifier:

+    ::java
+    @Model(adaptables=Resource.class)
+    public class PublicFieldModel {

+        @Inject
+        public String publicField;
+    }

+    @Model(adaptables=Resource.class)
+    public class ProtectedFieldModel {

+        @Inject
+        protected String protectedField;
+    }

+    @Model(adaptables=Resource.class)
+    public class PrivateFieldModel {

+        @Inject
+        private String privateField;
+    }

+    @Model(adaptables=Resource.class)
+    public class PackagePrivateFieldModel {

+        @Inject
+        String packagePrivateField;
+    }

 For an interface, it is similar: